 What We’re Experiencing is Temporary

-This devastating pandemic will subside at some point.
-Hopefully in 2021.
-But so will stimulus payments, lender accommodations, and enhanced unemployment benefits.
-And interest rates, lower than any time since data has been recorded by Freddie Mac in 1971, must rise at some point.
-Mortgage interest rates are currently half of what they were in 2008.
+This devastating pandemic has now subsided.
+But so did stimulus payments, lender accommodations, and enhanced unemployment benefits.
+And interest rates, which were lower than at any time since data has been recorded by Freddie Mac in 1971, have now risen.
+When these factors present themselves, credit scores likely decline.

 What You Can Do to Maintain or Build Your Credit Score?